silky/ideas/README.md

     similar to my old [test-driven gym](https://github.com/silky/tdg) maybe a service like travis, or an extension, which comments on failed pull reqs with exercises.

+  1. **categorise researchers by their scirate profiles**

+    i.e. infer what fields they are interested in, who they are likely to work with, other researchers they may be similar to, etc.

 # complete

   1. **laptop whiteboard**